 Mariana del Castillo lives and works in Ngambri/Ngunnawal land.
 She is an Ecuadorian-born, Australian multidisciplinary Contemporary artist.
 When constructing her sculptures and installations, Mariana primarily uses reclaimed materials that come saturated with meaning.
 She creates her allegorical narratives by appropriating and transforming symbols and objects.
 Her tableaux address and question the human condition and the experience of inhabiting the body.
 This can be seductive and repulsive at the same time.
 Most recently Mariana’s works move away from the internal landscape of her personal history out into the external landscape of country.

 Mariana graduated with a Bachelor of Visual Arts (Honours) from the Australian National University, School of Art in 1989.
-She has exhibited widely since graduating and her works are in many collections including the Canberra Museum and Gallery, Australian National University, The Parliamentary Group, Canberra, ACT, KDN Group, ACT NRS Group, Mallesons Stephen & Jaques, Barristers and Solicitors, ACT and more.
+She has exhibited widely since graduating and her works are in many collections including : 2024 ACT Legislative Assembly, Canberra Museum and Gallery, Australian National University, The Parliamentary Group, KDN Group, ACT NRS Group, Mallesons Stephen & Jaques, Barristers and Solicitors, ACT and more.

 Mariana is currently a Visual arts mentor for the University of Canberra Australian Defence Force Arts for Recovery program.